Pharmacist License Defense

 Not all license revocation cases stem from pharmacy-related offenses, however.
 If convicted of a DUI, you may also face criminal charges in addition to a pharmacist license suspension or revocation.
 A pharmacist license defense lawyer with experience in criminal defense can help you with your complicated legal troubles.

 Losing your license will most likely have an adverse effect on your practice, your business, and future job prospects.
 However, an on-going pharmacy board investigation in Georgia will not always and necessarily lead to your license suspension or revocation.
 Many pharmacists are able to keep their licenses, especially after having a committed pharmacist license defense attorney or DWI Lawyer in Athens, GA by their side.
 When faced with a board complaint, you deserve to have a reliable pharmacist license defense lawyer by your side.
-Work with Ross Massey for your dedicated license defense in Georgia.
+Work with DUI Athens for your dedicated license defense in Georgia.
 Message us to speak with a pharmacist license defense lawyer today.